 For the kiddos that have yet to reach teen angst, getting them to use up all their energy is the way to go.
 The best way to do this is by having them experience small adventures, or ‘small-ventures,’ like horseback riding and cave tubing.
 Not only do these activities seem exciting and new for the young ones, but they make great family-friendly experiences.
 You get to keep a close eye on your kids while they enjoy a small taste of the thrill-seeking adventures Belize offers.

-As your kids get older, it’s important to introduce them to lifestyles outside what they’re used to.
+As your kids get older, it’s important to introduce them to lifestyles and activities outside what they’re used to, which is why Belize is perfect.
 This is also a crucial time for them as they grow into their own and form their own opinions and ideologies.
 To help them get there, have your teens experience the traditions and way of life of Belize’s differing cultures.
 Opt for a Garifuna Drumming Class, or hike to the top of Xunantunich’s El Castillo structure to see Succotz from the ancient Maya’s point of view.
 Pair the itinerary with a healthy smattering of adventure activities such as ziplining or waterfall rappelling in the Cayo district.

 Once your kids are off to college, it’s a bit harder to bring them back to the nest.
 An off-the-beaten-track destination with myriad activities may entice them just enough for them to RSVP to the family vacation.
 Belize’s hundreds of protected nature reserves serve as a great kick-off point for some hiking.
 For the ambitious 20-year-old, accompany them in summiting the massive Victoria Peak, Belize’s second-highest point.